Trey Sweeney: Professional career

+New York Yankees

-Sweeney was selected the 20th overall pick in the 2021 Major League Baseball draft by the New York Yankees.
-On July 19, 2021, Sweeney signed with the Yankees for a $3 million bonus.
+The New York Yankees selected Sweeney in the first round, with the 20th overall pick, in the 2021 Major League Baseball draft.
+On July 19, 2021, Sweeney signed with the Yankees.
 He was assigned to the Rookie-level Florida Complex League Yankees to start his professional career and was later promoted to the Tampa Tarpons of the Low-A Southeast.
 Over 32 games between the two teams, Sweeney slashed .261/.384/.584 with seven home runs and 14 RBIs.
 He opened the 2022 season with the Hudson Valley Renegades of the High-A South Atlantic League.
 Sweeney was promoted to the Double-A Somerset Patriots after batting .241 with 14 home runs and 51 RBIs in 100 games played with Hudson Valley.

+Los Angeles Dodgers

+On December 11, 2023, the Yankees traded Sweeney to the Los Angeles Dodgers in exchange for Victor González and Jorbit Vivas.
+Sweeney was selected to participate in the inaugural "Spring Breakout" minor league showcase during spring training 2024 and he was assigned to the Triple–A Oklahoma City Baseball Club to start the season, where he hit .255 in 96 games with 13 homers and 62 RBI.

+Detroit Tigers

+On July 30, 2024, the Dodgers traded Sweeney and Thayron Liranzo to the Detroit Tigers in exchange for Jack Flaherty.
+In 11 games for the Triple–A Toledo Mud Hens, he batted .381/.447/.667 with two home runs, nine RBI, four stolen bases.
+On August 16, Sweeney was selected to the 40-man roster and promoted to the major leagues for the first time.
+He made his Major League debut the same day, against the New York Yankees, the team by which he was originally drafted.
+In 2024, Sweeney played 36 games for the Tigers, hitting .218 with 4 home runs and 17 RBI.

+He played in 118 games for the 2025 Tigers, hitting .196 with 6 home runs and 32 RBI.